peermusic/peermusic/README.md

 - [x] Requires minimal server infrastructure:
   - (required) A [signalhub server](https://github.com/mafintosh/signalhub) via which instances can initiate their peer-to-peer connections.
   - (optional) A [metadata providing server](https://github.com/peermusic/node-scraping-server) that delivers cover art and information about similarity of songs.
-- [x] A radio functionality can automatically generate meaningful playlists if at least some information about music similarity is available.
+- [x] A radio functionality that tries to automatically generate meaningful playlists.
 - [x] Connects peer-to-peer between instances to share data.
 - [x] Secures the communication cryptographically (regular WebRTC encryption - no public key pinning).
 - [x] Does not leak IP information to the central signalhub server that faciliates the peer-to-peer connection setup.